manhg/mysql-schema-document-excel/README.md

 =====

 For simple usage, just fill database params in export.php and run the script.
-Result will be stored in a folder "output" (created this by yourself)
+Result will be stored in a folder "output".

 You can customize how the result looked like by editing template.xlsx